hebcal/noaa/README.md

 ## GeoLocation
 A class that contains location information such as latitude and longitude required for astronomical calculations.
 The elevation field may not be used by some calculation engines and would be ignored if set.
-Check the documentation for specific implementations of the [AstronomicalCalculator](AstronomicalCalculator) to see if elevation is calculated as part of the algorithm.

 **Kind**: global class
 **Version**: 1.1